ScottMorse/PyMusician/README.md

 Keep in mind that there are many chord symbol practices, and though several options are supported by PyMusician, you may just need to try a slightly different symbol.

+Support for slash chords (inversions) is coming soon!

 ## Chord Properties

 ### Symbol